-What is "reasonable" depends on the unique combination of all the facts of your case.
+What is "reasonable" depends on the unique combination of facts in your case.
 Asylum Officers and Immigration Judges look at what a reasonable person in your unique circumstances would have done.
-In addition to the specific events that caused your delay in filing, other relevant factors that they might consider include:
+In addition to the specific events that caused your delay in filing, other relevant factors they might consider include:

-Typically, a delay of just a few months might be "reasonable," but a six-month delay is usually not.
-Therefore, try to file your application as soon as possible after the occurrence of any changed or extraordinary circumstance.
+Typically, a delay of a few months might be "reasonable," but a one-year delay is usually not.
+Try to file your application as soon as possible after the occurrence of any changed or extraordinary circumstance.
 You will need to provide detailed and credible evidence regarding your filing within a "reasonable" time.

 If you missed the one-year filing deadline, see a reputable attorney.
 Exceptions to the filing deadline are rarely made.
 Your ability to prove that an exception applies to you depends on the unique facts of your case.
 The Asylum Officer or the Immigration Judge will look at all of the facts you present.
 What qualifies as an exception (a changed or an extraordinary circumstance) for one applicant does not necessarily constitute an exception for another.
 You must present detailed, consistent, and credible information to increase your chances of qualifying for an exception.